RitikaJain8818/Storify/README.md

  Dashaboard page has both the stories created by user with Edit button and Delete Button.
   ![alt text](https://github.com/RitikaJain8818/Storify/blob/master/images/dashboard%20with%20stories.png)

-  Now, if we click on the Count Wisely, single story page will be shown
+  Now, if we click on the When Adversity Knocks, single story page will be shown
   ![alt text](https://github.com/RitikaJain8818/Storify/blob/master/images/Screenshot%20(246).png)

 This is the side navbar for navigation to dashboard, public stories and for logging-out